wasp-lang/wasp/web/docs/language/features.md

 ## Authentication & Authorization

 Wasp provides authentication and authorization support out-of-the-box.
-Enabling it for your app is optional and can be done by configuring `auth` field of the `app` declaration:
+Enabling it for your app is optional and can be done by configuring the `auth` field of the `app` declaration:

 ```c
 app MyApp {